palanga/zio-cassandra-finch-http4s-doobie-auth-example/README.md

     Please reference the issue number in the commit message description
 5) PR to master
 6) Push force to your branch if you have to make changes
+7) If you have to update your branch with master, please `git rebase master` from your branch, and force push.
+    Please do not merge master to your branch.
-7) Rebase merge into master
+8) Rebase merge into master